Future Skills in an AI World: Customer Success Edition

 • High EQ: The best CSMs won’t just manage accounts, they’ll manage emotion.

-Build now: Practise reframing conversations around outcomes and progress, not just product.
+Practise reframing conversations around outcomes and progress, not just product.
 Apply later: Use these skills to help customers redefine success when their world changes faster than their systems.

 Scenario 3: The Great Inequality